nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Undo a recently executed command.<br>
 You can undo these commands: `tag`, `retag`, `untag`, `label`, `unlabel`, `clear`, and `redo`.
 <div markdown="block" class="alert alert-info">
-**Warning: Command history would be deleted once the app is close!
+**Warning: Command history will be deleted once the app is close!
 </div>

 Format: `undo`